 Paragraph 70 of the 2030 Agenda for Sustainable Development announced the launch of a "Technology Facilitation Mechanism" (TFM) in order to support the implementation of the Sustainable Development Goals (SDGs).
-The TFM will facilitate multi-stakeholder collaboration and partnerships through the sharing of information, experiences, best practices and policy advice among Member States, civil society, the private sector, the scientific community, United Nations entities and other stakeholders.
+Its goal is to facilitate multi-stakeholder collaboration and partnerships through the sharing of information, experiences, best practices and policy advice among Member States, civil society, the private sector, the scientific community, United Nations entities and other stakeholders.

-- A United Nations Interagency Task Team on Science, Technology and Innovation for the SDGs (IATT), including the 10-Member Group of representatives from civil society, the private sector and the scientific community
+- IATT: A United Nations Interagency Task Team on Science, Technology and Innovation for the SDGs

-- A collaborative Multi-stakeholder Forum on Science, Technology and Innovation for the SDGs (STI Forum)
+- STI Forum: Annual Multi-stakeholder Forum on Science, Technology and Innovation for the SDGs

-- An online platform as a gateway for information on existing STI initiatives, mechanisms and programs
+- 2030 Connect: An online platform as a gateway for information on existing STI initiatives, mechanisms and programs

-Figure below summarized the key mechanisms on science, technology and innovation and mapped the main channels for engaging multi-stakeholders in the UN process.
+The figure below summarizes the key mechanisms on science, technology and innovation and maps the main channels for engaging multi-stakeholders in the UN process:

 Regular updates by IATT members on their most important events, publications, and capacity building efforts on science, technology and innovation for the SDGs